 Posts tagged with sharp

-Everyone has some significant inspirations in their life that leak through and Shadow of the Beast (2 specifically) was one of mine.
-Seeing that gorgeous artwork and the music that changed depending where you were (I still hum it today) really changed my opinion of what computers could do.
+Everyone has inspirations in their life that shape their idea of art, and Shadow of the Beast (2 specifically) was one of mine.
+Seeing that gorgeous artwork and the music that dynamically changed as you progressed through the area changed my opinion of what computers could do.

-I’ve tackled some of the style before with Razor inspired more by the Psygnosis logo and Roger Dean logo but this type is more inspired by the artwork in the game.
-The game itself actually does have quite a nice font but it’s quite different from this - perhaps I’ll figure out a way of getting all those up online somewhere at a later date.
+I’ve tackled some of the styles before with Razor inspired more by the Psygnosis logo and Roger Dean logo, but this type is more inspired by the artwork in the game.
+The game itself does have a nice font, but it’s quite different from this - perhaps I’ll figure out a way of getting all those up online somewhere at a later date.

-The all-caps works very well as special attention was given to keeping the M and W from touching other characters and the lowercase is still quite readable and would work in a other-worldly low-tech scenario.
+The small caps work well as special attention was given to keeping the M and W from touching other characters, and the lowercase is still quite readable and would work in an other-worldly low-tech scenario.

 I designed this font back in 2020 after seeing a screenshot of Star Quake - a game I very much enjoyed in my youth that had some nice early 8x8 typography.

 That said it was a little uneven and a bit too similar to some of the other magnetic inspired fonts so I went away and came up with something that has a feel of a magnetic one but puts the bulge on both sides to give the characters a stepped angular feel.